Examples

 - The game will tell you when the filter was loaded correctly (or if it encountered a parsing error).

-You can import any filter that was generated with this website -- your own, but also other players'!
+You can import any .filter file that was generated with this website -- your own, but also other players'!

 - Ideally, if you use a downloaded filter, first place it in the game's filters folder.